 The ARCP provides a formal process which uses the evidence gathered by the trainee, relating to his/her progress in the training programme.
 It should normally be undertaken on at least an annual basis for all trainees undertaking specialty training and will enable the trainee, the Postgraduate Dean and employers to document that the competences required are being gained at an appropriate rate and through appropriate experience.
 The process may be conducted more frequently if there is a need to deal with performance and progression issues outside the annual review.

-The date, time and location of your ARCP will be published well in advance.
-To view upcoming assessments please see our events page.
+The date, time and location of your ARCP will be emailed to you well in advance.

 Collecting the Evidence